 You may be shocked to learn that there is something called "white coffee" and that you have never heard of it before.
 Well, odds are, you probably don't drink coffee much outside of your home.
 All along the East and West Coast, more and more cafes are starting to adopt a white coffee alternative, which is not the same thing as a Flat White.

-In the guide we will go over what it is, where it came from, how it compares to regular black coffee, what it tastes like, the caffeine content and where to buy it.
+In the guide we will go over what it is, where it came from, how it compares to regular black coffee, what it tastes like, the caffeine content, why some think it makes the best coffee and where to buy it.
 Whether or not you want to try it after reading our review is entirely up to you.
 Although it can be brewed like most coffee, it is typically served as an espresso shot, which is why you may want to look for the best espresso machine to pair with it.

 What is White Coffee?